 The tables below contain the marking criteria for the tasks for this unit.
-If a student's work does not meet the Mark Band 1 (MB1) criteria for any task, you must award zero marks for that task.
+If a student's work does not meet any Mark Band 1 (MB1) criteria for the task, you must award zero marks for that task.

 Unit R039 - Topic Area 1: Manual production of freehand sketches MB1: 1-4 marks MB2: 5-8 marks MB3: 9-12 marks Produces a limited range of creative freehand design proposals.
 Produces an adequate range of creative freehand design proposals.
 Produces a wide range of creative and innovative freehand design proposals.
 Limited consideration of the design specification.
 Partial consideration of the design specification.
 Fully considers the design specification.
 Uses a basic range of techniques.
 Uses an adequate range of techniques.
 Uses a comprehensive range of techniques.
-Unit R039 - Top ic Area 1: Manual production of fr eehand sketches MB1: 1-2 marks MB2: 3-4 marks MB3: 5-6 marks Evidence of analysis of design proposals with limited annotation.
+Unit R039 - Topic Area 1: Manual production of freehand sketches MB1: 1-2 marks MB2: 3-4 marks MB3: 5-6 marks Evidence of analysis of design proposals with limited annotation.
 Evidence of analysis of design proposals, with some annotation.
 Extensive evidence of analysis of design proposals that are fully annotated.
-Justification demonstrates limited understanding of needs and wants Justification demonstrating some understanding of needs and wants Justification demonstrating a detailed understanding of needs of the client/user. of the client/user. and wants of the client/user.
+Justification demonstrates limited understanding of needs and wants Justification demonstrating some understanding of needs and wants Justification demonstrating a detailed understanding of needs

-Onit R039 - Topic Area 1: Manual production of freehand sketches - Design Development MB1: 1-4 marks MB2: 5-8 marks MB3: 9-12 marks Produces a basic freehand sketch of design proposal.
+Unit R039 - Topic Area 1: Manual production of freehand sketches - Design Development MB1: 1-4 marks MB2: 5-8 marks MB3: 9-12 marks Produces a basic freehand sketch of design proposal.
 Produces adequate freehand sketches of design proposal.
 Produces comprehensive freehand sketches of design proposal.
 Brief explanation of the key features of a design proposal with limited annotation.
 Adequate explanation of the key features of a design proposal with some annotation.
 Detailed explanation of the key features of a design proposal that is fully annotated.
 Limited consideration of the design specification.
 Some consideration of the design specification.
 Fully considers the design specification.